abbassmd/Adblockdns/README.md

 [Rim❣️](https://github.com/abbassmd/Adblockdns/raw/main/Rim❣️.mobileconfig)

-# Mobile Config iOS for DNS Ad Block
+# 📱Mobile Config iOS for DNS Ad Block

 This repository contains two Mobile Config iOS files that can be used to block most of the ads on iOS devices.